tkdgur658/DualSkipNet/README.md

-# Micro Video Recommendation System
+# Exploiting Fine-Grained Skip Behaviors for Micro-video Recommendation (AAAI '25)

 This repository contains the official code of "Exploiting Fine-Grained Skip Behaviors for Micro-video Recommendation (AAAI '25)" .